 During hours restricted to authorized card holders, patrons without card privileges wanting to use the depository can gain access by informing library staff they wish to use the library's depository resources.
 For questions about access to government information, please ask a library staff member.

 GIMS staff provide reference assistance with government information.
 Staff can assist with the use of both printed and online reference materials including: indexes, bibliographies, and statistical yearbooks.
 Our phone number is 322-2838.
 Government reference questions and consultation requests may be directed to Frank Lester.

 If the Vanderbilt Library system does not have the government publications you need, GIMS staff will assist in identifying other libraries which may have them and assist in making an Interlibrary Loan request.

 Almost all U.S. government publications published after 1976 and United Nations publications are listed in Acorn, Vanderbilt's online catalog; however, many pre-1976 US government publications are not listed in Acorn.
 GIMS staff will be glad to assist in locating government publications.

-Most government publications can be checked out for two weeks.
+Most government publications that circulate can be checked out for two weeks.
 Items are checked out from and returned to the main Circulation desk.
-There are no overdue fines for government documents; however, patrons may be billed for replacement and other costs if materials are lost or not returned.
+There are no overdue fines for government documents.
+Patrons may be billed for replacement and other costs if materials are lost or not returned.

 Certain categories of government publications do not circulate, such as sub-regional holdings and select serials.
 Please speak with a GIMS staff member for questions about the circulation status of a government document.

-Teri Bante is a Library Associate and the Public Services Coordinator.
-She manages the daily operations of the department, trains and supervises the student staff, and oversees the processing, technical services, and withdrawal of Federal Depository Library Program and United Nations documents.
+Will Stringfellow is the federal depository coordinator.
+He manages the daily operations of the depository, trains and supervises the student staff, and administers processing, technical services, and disposition of Federal Depository Library Program and United Nations documents.

 Federal Depository No. 580